 As stated in their briefs, the parties agree that provisions relating to renewable energy credits should be revised.
-Standard offer contracts should not include the right of first refusal for renewable energy credits.
-(PEF BR 4-5; PCS Phosphate BR 10-11) Therefore, this issue is moot.
+We agree, and accordingly, PEF's standard offer contract shall not include the right of first refusal for renewable energy credits.
+Therefore, this issue is moot.